lightning/bolts/04-onion-routing.md

       - MUST fail all HTLCs in the HTLC set after some reasonable timeout.
         - SHOULD wait for at least 60 seconds after the initial HTLC.
         - SHOULD use `mpp_timeout` for the failure message.
+      - MUST require `payment_secret` for all HTLCs in the set.
     - if it fulfills any HTLCs in the HTLC set:
        - MUST fulfill the entire HTLC set.